evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ![](../.gitbook/assets/cloud/generate_demo_project.png)

 It will take a few moments to populate the project.
 You can then see a sample dashboard wih different tabs that show data quality, data drift and model quality for a regression model that forecasts bike demand.

-You can customize your choice of panels - this is just an example.

 ![](../.gitbook/assets/cloud/demo_dashboard.gif)

 You can also open the "Reports" and "Test Suites" tabs to see the individual `snapshots` that serve as a data source for the monitoring panels and help explore the results of the individual daily checks.

 Now, let's see how you can create something similar for your project!

 # Part 2.
 Add a new project